bertuko/TopShelf.Quartz.Ninject/README.md

 ### Topshelf.Ninject

-To get the package: `Install-Package Topshelf.Ninject`
+To get the package: `Install-Package Topshelf.Ninject.Integration`

 To use Ninject with your Topshelf service, all you need is three lines: